Pope wraps up Turkey visit and heads to Beirut to try to give Lebanese hope after years of crises

-ISTANBUL, Turkey (AP) — Pope Leo XIV wrapped up his visit to Turkey on Sunday before heading to Lebanon, where he hoped to bring a message of hope to its long-suffering people and bolster a crucial Christian community in the Middle East.
+ISTANBUL (AP) — Pope Leo XIV wrapped up his visit to Turkey on Sunday before heading to Lebanon, where he aimed to bring a message of hope to its long-suffering people and bolster a crucial Christian community in the Middle East.

 Leo had two key appointments in Istanbul before flying to Beirut: a prayer at the Armenian Apostolic Cathedral and a divine liturgy with Ecumenical Patriarch Bartholomew, spiritual leader of the world's Orthodox Christians, whose invitation to commemorate an important Christian anniversary was the impetus for Leo's visit.

+Leo processed into the Armenian cathedral in a cloud of incense as a male choir chanted.
+He praised the “courageous Christian witness of the Armenian people throughout history, often amid tragic circumstances."
+It was a reference to the World War I-era slaughter of Armenians by Ottoman Turks.

+Pope Francis had termed the massacre a “genocide,” angering Turkey, which denies a genocide took place.
+Leo was more diplomatic in his words on Turkish soil.

-On the second leg of his maiden papal trip, Leo was visiting Lebanon at a precarious moment for the small Mediterranean country after years of successive crises.
-He is fulfilling a promise of Pope Francis, who had wanted to visit for years but was unable to as his health worsened.
+On the second leg of his maiden papal trip, Leo will visit Lebanon at a precarious moment for the small Mediterranean country after years of successive crises.
+He is fulfilling a promise of Pope Francis, who had wanted to visit for years, but was unable to as his health worsened.

-Francis often quoted St. John Paul II, who in 1989 said Lebanon was more than just a country, it was a “message” — a message of fraternity and coexistence.
-Under Lebanon's power-sharing system, the country's president is always a Maronite Christian, the prime minister a Sunni Muslim and the speaker of parliament Shiite.
+Francis often quoted St. John Paul II, who in 1989 said that Lebanon was more than just a country.
+It was a “message” — a message of fraternity and coexistence.
+Under Lebanon's power-sharing system, the country's president is always a Maronite Christian, the prime minister a Sunni Muslim and the parliamentary speaker a Shiite.

-A Muslim-majority country where about a third of the population is Christian, Lebanon has always been a priority for the Vatican, a bulwark for Christians throughout the region.
-But after years of conflict in the region, Christian communities that date from the time of the Apostles have shrunk.
+Lebanon, a Muslim-majority country where about a third of the population is Christian, has always been a priority for the Vatican, a bulwark for Christians throughout the region.
+After years of conflict, Christian communities that date from the time of the Apostles have shrunk.

 Leo was expected to try to encourage Lebanese who believe their leaders have failed them, and to encourage Lebanese Christians to stay or, if they have already moved abroad, to come home.